Instructions for Completing the

 PROGRAM ENROLLMENT SUMMARY

-One PES per approved program should be prepared; however, in instances where a school offers a program both residentially and via 100% distance education, a PES is required for each delivery method for that program.
-The Commission approves programs based on clock and/or credit hours, irrespective of scheduled length, i.e., full-time, part-time, day, night, etc. Therefore for programs with multiple lengths, the school should submit one PES and multiple Graduation and Employment Charts or Retention Charts.
+Please prepare one PES for each approved program.
+A separate program approval and PES is needed for programs offered via 100% distance education.
+The Commission approves programs based on clock and/or credit hours, irrespective of scheduled length, i.e., full-time, part-time, day, night, etc. Therefore, for programs with multiple lengths, the school should submit one PES and multiple Graduation and Employment Charts or Retention Charts.

 To enter a PES, click on the program name in the list of approved programs and then select add under PES Forms.
 The list of Approved Programs will be on the main page once the programs have been verified.